-Being in the INDUSTRIAL block of Latrobe Street, on the submitted plan, this, for our business, causes a security problem for us.
+Being in the INDUSTRIAL block of Latrobe Street, on the submitted plan, problem for us.
 We have done everything possible to minimise disruption to any of our neighbours, we have spent a lot of money retaining our right to stay and operate our business in Latrobe Street, due to the recent rezoning changes.
 Allowing an 18 lot subdivision directly behind the industrial zone is not ideal, again, considering that this land was also classed as industrial, before the re zoning.